enckse/notebook/src/linux/tc.md

 # basic traffic shaping

-An example, on Alpine, of using `ifb` with `tc` to try and shape some traffic
+An example, on Alpine Linux running as a router, of using `ifb` with `tc` to try and shape some traffic (in both directions)

 ```
 #!/bin/bash